Gamification has taken the world by storm. Ten years ago, it was a little-known approach used by a select group of forward-thinking pioneers.

 “Our learners really just devoured the system, they loved it!”

 AstraZeneca is an international pharmaceuticals company.
 They needed to teach 500 sales staff about a medicine due for release in the near future.
 They created a gamified system in which learners move along a leaderboard towards a stadium.
 The stadium represented the official launch of the medicine.

 Their solution was a huge success, over 95% of learners completed each training module.
 As an added bonus, learners were completing content in their own time, and it helped to get the whole team excited about the product launch!

 We’ve looked at the proof.
 What does it say?
 Gamification makes us feel good, it helps learners enjoy their training, improves their grades, increases motivation, and boosts engagement.
 This is the perfect recipe for long-lasting behaviour change and a hefty return on investment.

 At Growth Engineering, we work closely with a whole range of businesses.
-These businesses, no matter their shape, size or industry, have found that the Academy LMS is the ultimate tool for learner engagement.
+These businesses, no matter their shape, size or industry, have found that Growth Engineering LMS is the ultimate tool for learner engagement.
 It uses gamification, social functionality, and personalisation to transform the learner experience into an engagement engine.

 Want to learn how gamification can transform your training?
-Then hit the button below to download our whitepaper – it’s a gamechanger!
+Download our whitepaper – Game-Based Learning & the Future of L&D it’s a gamechanger!